How to Create a Successful Integrated Marketing Plan in 8 Easy Steps

 What is integrated marketing communication (IMC)?

 Integrated marketing communication is a strategy where you deliver a consistent unified message, such as a promotion or brand messaging, across every form of media necessary to reach your business goals.
 Business goals would include a reaching a larger audience, expanding into new territories, improved lead conversion, customer retention, and improving brand experience, in order to grow sales and profits.

-Creating a well-thought-out successful integrated business marketing plan takes time to research and plan.
-Creating a cohesive brand message that’s capable of being transmitted across multiple platforms isn’t easy.
+Creating a cohesive and unified brand message that’s capable of being transmitted across multiple platforms isn’t easy.
 But thankfully, there are a few things you can keep in mind to make the task more manageable.
-“The planning stages of an integrated marketing communications project are crucial,” remarks Sandra Dugas, Partner and Marketing Director at London, Ontario’s ZOO Media Group marketing agency.
-“Months of strategizing and market evaluations are needed prior to rolling out a successful campaign.”
+“The planning stages when developing an integrated marketing communications strategy are crucial,” remarks Sandra Dugas, Partner and Marketing Director at London, Ontario’s ZOO Media Group.
+“Weeks of strategizing and market evaluations are needed prior to rolling out a successful marketing campaign.”

 1) Establish your marketing campaign goals

 The first step before any decisions can be made on which marketing channels to advertise on is to set realistic and measurable goals.
 Your marketing goals may be to build brand awareness, increase traffic to your site, and or grow your ecommerce stores’ online sales.
 Whatever your goals are, its important to know which performance indicators to use so you can track how your new integrated marketing campaign is performing.

 2) Know your business inside and out